“Transforming the Global Health Landscape“

 *Cross-cutting themes: We encourage the inclusion of cross-cutting themes into all presentations and speaking opportunities.
 These themes may include disability inclusion, gender and LGBTQI+ issues, equity, racial equity and justice, social justice, human rights, socio-economic determinants of health, the Sustainable Development Goals, the intersection of climate & health, and other topics of interest.

-New Information Circuits (NICs) (INDIVIDUALS OR TEAMS) NICs are shorter-form presentations, part of a plenary session that features approximately 15 tables hosted by different organizations and projects.
-Participants will rotate three times – 25 minutes each time – to different tables during the session.
-Learn more and submit your NICs proposal.
+New Information Circuits (NICs) (INDIVIDUALS OR TEAMS) NICs are shorter-form presentations, part of a plenary session that features approximately 14 tables hosted by different organizations and projects.
+Participants will rotate three times – 20 minutes each time – to different tables during the session.

 90-Second Science Presentations (INDIVIDUALS) This fast-paced, fun session will feature research-focused presentations, with ample time allotted for question & answers.
 Presenters have one and a half minutes to present their one slide featuring research & technical content.
 Following three presentations, the presenters are put onto a panel, where they will take questions and expand upon their work.
-CORE Group has allotted approximately 15 slots for the 90-Second Science Presentations.
-Learn more and submit your 90-Second Science proposal.
+CORE Group has allotted approximately 10 slots for the 90-Second Science Presentations.